replyerapp/replyerAI/PRIVACY_POLICY.md

   - Kept only in memory while processing and not stored in persistent storage by the App.
   - Transmitted to Google Gemini API for processing and then discarded by the App.
 - **Style profiles and contact profiles** are stored locally on your device and remain until you delete the App or manually reset them within the App.
-- **Subscription and analytics data** are stored by RevenueCat and Adapty in accordance with their own retention policies.
+- **Subscription and analytics data** are stored by RevenueCat in accordance with their own retention policies.

 If you uninstall the App, local data stored in `UserDefaults` is removed from your device.